-It’s important to remember that you can always add layers if you’re feeling cold, but that it’s much harder to adapt an item that’s made for autumn and winter to make it wearable in spring and summer.
+Remember that you can always add layers if you’re feeling cold, but that it’s much more difficult to adapt an autumn and winter item to make it wearable in spring and summer.
 Long-sleeved t-shirts and heavy-knitted jumpers are examples of items that won’t necessarily work as well in a year-round capsule wardrobe for this very reason.

 8. Get some accessories that you can wear with all outfits

 When you’re working with less clothing, accessories are a must – as they can help to dress an outfit up, add a pop of colour, or simply change up your look a bit to keep things interesting.
 Accessories can include everything from hats, belts, and shoes, to handbags and statement jewellery.

 It’s important to make sure that all accessories in a capsule wardrobe can be worn with all (or the majority of) your modules.
 This will not only help to reduce space in your wardrobe but also reduce the need to spend time pondering over which accessories go with which outfit.

 When it comes to shoes, it’s usually recommended that your capsule wardrobe have at least one pair of comfortable shoes that you can wear for daily activities like running errands, and another dressier pair that you can wear to more formal events.

 9. Don’t be afraid to keep track of your different outfit combinations by taking photos

 Humans are creatures of habit, so you might find that even though you have fewer clothes, you still tend to reach for the same two or three looks.

 While this is okay, if you really want to have fun with your wardrobe and avoid becoming bored, it can help to take photos of yourself wearing different outfit combinations.
 These will remind you of what works well and why – as well as provide you with a catalogue of outfits to go to if you’re ever feeling stuck for what to wear.